-Status: The introduction of Hooks has fundamentally changed how we write React.
-The official documentation is currently being reorganized around a hooks-first approach, and these articles need to similarly shift focus.
+Status: The introduction of Hooks has fundamentally changed how one writes React.
+Similarly to how the official documentation has been reorganized around a hooks-first approach, these articles are in need of an update.

 This guide contains some tried-and-tested ways to work with React that I picked up along the way, and in-depth explanations of how certain aspects of the library work.

 I mostly discuss the plain React API.
 Some articles do however point to useful libraries and tools when they're easy to pick up and don't introduce too many new concepts.
 The articles rarely touch on aspects of React style, such as naming, indentation, using arrow functions, et cetera.
 You can enforce a consistent style in your project with Prettier, and supplement it with the Airbnb React/JSX Style Guide.

 Table of contents

 This section is about getting started with React.
 I hope to expand this section with more introductory articles.

 - Why immutability is important explains why you want to keep your data immutable when working with React.

 - When does React re-render?, by Josh W. Comeau